 Photography first captured my attention as a child back in the early 70's.
-Both my Father and Grandfather where keen amateurs, and I loved our 'magic lantern' evenings when they projected slides of our family adventures in glorious Fujicolour (or Kodachrome in my Grandfather's case) onto a big screen.
-One of my Father's pictures remains vivid in my mind's eye to this day.
+Both my Father and Grandfather where keen amateurs, and I loved the 'magic lantern' evenings when they projected slides of our family adventures in glorious Fujicolour (or Kodachrome in my Grandfather's case) onto a big screen.
+Back then our TV was small and Black and White.
+So these seemingly vast, colourful images made a big impression on me.
+One of my Father's pictures remains particularly vivid in my mind's eye to this day.
 Taken on an idyllic Summer's evening while we were fishing up in the Surrey Hills, he captured Old Bury Hill Lake's mirrored surface.
 The lowering sun set the water afire and seared the clouds overhead.
-The glowed glorious scarlets and gold, and seeing this image sparked my passion for photographing the natural world.
+Glowing with glorious scarlets and golds, this image ignited the spark that was later to turn into a passion for photographing water's influence on the natural world.
 On my tenth birthday I was given my first camera and it all went from there.

-As a family we holidayed extensively at Pevensey Bay in East Sussex and went on to tour around the UK as my brother and I grew up.
-My parents shunned busy resorts and packed tourist beaches, preferring instead remote, isolated bays and coves were we could fish, swim, snorkel, surf, camp and explore to our hearts content.
+As a family we holidayed extensively at Pevensey Bay in East Sussex and, as my brother and I grew up, went on to tour around the UK .
+My parents shunned busy resorts and packed tourist beaches, preferring instead remote, isolated bays and coves where we could fish, swim, snorkel, surf, camp and explore to our hearts content.
 Scotland, Wales, Norfolk, Dorset, Somerset, Devon and eventually Cornwall...
-It was these travels that instilled my love for the coast yet Cornwall for me was a revelation.
+It was these travels that instilled my love for the coast, yet Cornwall for me was a revelation.
 The stunning scenery, clear sea and fantastic colours.
 At the age of 13, I made a promise to myself that one day I'd live there.

-At school the brilliant Head of Art, Mr. Bowerman, took me under his wing and gave me free rein of the Art & Photography department.
-With an Olympus OM1, a well appointed darkroom and endless rolls of Ilford film, I developed my camera and processing/printing skills.
+At school a brilliant Head of Art, Mr. Bowerman, took me under his wing and gave me free rein of the Art & Photography department.
+With an Olympus OM1, a well appointed darkroom and endless rolls of Ilford B&W film, I developed my camera and processing/printing skills.
 Experimenting and pushing my photographic and artistic boundaries, I learned to use a camera as a creative tool and and not a scientific instrument.
-Flouting many rules, I used it to create and capture a 'fine art' atmosphere.
-When I left, Anthony Bowerman's shining reference secured me a place at Epsom College of Art and Design, and thereafter a career in London's Advertising industry.
+Flouting rules, I used it to create and capture a 'fine art' atmosphere.
+When I left 6th Form, Anthony Bowerman's shining reference secured me a place at Epsom College of Art and Design, and thereafter a career in London's Advertising industry.

 Art directing many leading photographers and working with top colour houses gave me invaluable insights into alternative approaches, formats and developing processes.
 My career was the driving force behind my days and I soon became a Creative Director and went on to set up my own design and marketing agency.
 I had a couple of Nikon SLRs and wherever I travelled around the world, they came with me.
 When I was 29 I returned to Scotland for the first time in 20 years.
-When I drove through Glen Coe I was simply awestruck.
-The incredible scale and magnificence of the Highlands had a seismic effect on my psyche and I had reached at a turning point in my life.
-Prior to this I was more in to adventuring up mountains and rock climbing, yet I was now appreciating the true majesty of my surroundings and my ropes and climbing shoes gave way to my cameras.
+As I drove up through Glen Coe on this late April evening, I was quite simply awestruck.
+The incredible scale and magnificence of the Highlands under wonderfully lowering light had a seismic effect on me.
+With eyes watering and heart pumping, I had to pull over, get out and just stand there and try to take it all in.
+I had reached at a turning point in my life.
+Prior to this I was more in to adventuring up mountains, or going surfing.
+Yet I was now appreciating the true majesty of my surroundings and my ropes and boards soon gave way to my camera gear.

-Then came the day in 2009 and I'm hanging around for a delayed flight in Stansted Airport.
-Wandering down the racks in W.H.
-Smiths, after checking out the motorbike and diving mags, I vacantly pick up a copy of Digital SLR Magazine, and suddenly my whole world changed!
-I was looking, awestruck, at RAW file imaging and presented with this new-found imaging brilliance and creative versatility, I knew it was time for change.
+So we come to the day in 2009 when and I'm hanging around for a delayed flight in Stansted Airport.
+Wandering along the magazine racks in W.H.
+Smiths, after checking out the motorbike and diving mags, I vacantly pick up a copy of Digital SLR Magazine and suddenly my photographic world changed!
+For I was looking, awestruck, at page after page of what I soon learned was superb RAW file imagery.
+While I'd had my head in the sand, a whole new dimension in imaging brilliance and creative versatility had evolved.
+I knew it was time for change.

-After some in-depth investigation, I e-bay'd my beloved Minolta semi-digital set-up (for a pittance) and dived headlong into full frame DSLR.
+After in-depth investigation, I e-bay'd my beloved Minolta semi-digital set-up (for a pittance!) and dived headlong into full frame DSLR.
 I invested in a Canon EOS 5D MKII, which at the time was a field leader, along with a range of lenses.
-Not only did this move expand my commercial design and marketing offering but it turned my passion for landscape photography on its head.
+Not only did this move expand my commercial design and marketing offering, but it turned my love for sea and landscape photography on its head.

-By the very nature of my approach, I usually witness these moments in wonderfully detached solitude.
+By the very nature of my subject matter and approach, I usually witness such moments in wonderfully detached solitude.
 Therefore I strive to impart the same feeling of splendid isolation in my images.
 To draw the viewer, 'in'

 to the picture by conjuring the same sense of tranquility or visual excitement on a singularly exclusive level.
 As if You

-As for my approach, nothing excites or challenges me more than watching nature play-out in my viewfinder as I try different ways of capturing it.
-Going back to Mr. Bowermen's teachings, this considered experimentation means my photography is more creative freedom than a strict, technical exercise.
+Talking of my approach, nothing excites or challenges me more than when watching nature play-out in my viewfinder and trying different ways of capturing it.
+Going back to Mr. Bowermen's teachings, this considered experimentation means my photography is still more creative freedom than a strict, technical exercise.
 I enjoy trying to capture the texture of a rushing wave... or a sun-lit crest frozen as it explodes over barnacled rocks... or the billowing ranks of clouds scudding high overhead as a storm brews on the horizon...
 Composing with the light, reflections, colour and textures...
 All coming together in a single, fleeting moment.
 This is what inspires me.

 I pinch myself every morning when I look out my studio window.
-Each day offers a new photographic opportunity and to have such magnificent locations on the doorstep is a true blessing.
+For each day offers new photographic opportunities and to have such magnificent locations on the doorstep is a true blessing.
 As is going out to explore new places around the county's remarkable coastline.
-It was this unfettered access that led to my being shortlisted for Outdoor Photographer of the Year, two years in a row.
+It was this unfettered access that helped towards my being shortlisted for Outdoor Photographer of the Year, two years in a row.

-Today my commercial photographic activities now often go hand-in-hand with my passion for land and seascapes and much of my work appears in photo libraries, travel directories and in the marketing and communications materials I create for my clients.
+Today my commercial photographic activities now often go hand-in-hand with my passion for land and seascapes.
+Much of my work appears in photo libraries, travel directories and in the marketing and communications materials I create for my clients.

 In line with my move to the Cornish coast, alongside my commercial commissions and fine art print sales, I run One-to-One, B&B Workshops for photographers wishing to develop their own Seascape skills.
-This has proved both hugely rewarding both in personal and financial terms.
+This has proved hugely rewarding, both in personal and business terms.
 Many clients, of all ages, abilities and experience levels have left with some stunning images and fond memories.
 For me, nothing could be better!

 © Chris Simmons - 2019